In Conversation With Anna Berger of Berlin Swimwear Brand e.a.seawear

 What started off as a kooky art project based on a crochet bikini handmade by Anna’s mother in the 1960’s, has over time grown into a successful slow fashion swimwear brand and social enterprise, working with a group of craft-loving women and a small knitting mill near Gütersloh.

-I talked to Anna in Berlin, and she not only shared the story of her label but also her favorite slow fashion brands, her most loved hidden places of Berlin and a wonderfully quirky music playlist that you should not miss.
+We talked to Anna in Berlin, and she not only shared the story of her label but also her favorite slow fashion brands, her most loved hidden places of Berlin and a wonderfully quirky music playlist that you should not miss.

 Anna, how did you and Eva meet and how did your collaboration start?